CosmoStat/wf-psf/README.md

 $ pip install .
 ```

-The package can then be imported in Python as `import wf_psf`.
+The package can then be imported in Python as `import wf_psf as wf`.
+We recommend using the release `1.2.0` for stability as the current main branch is under development.

 ## Requirements
 - [numpy](https://github.com/numpy/numpy) [>=1.19.2]